Sindri-Masson/P1/README.md

     $ go run port_scanner.go -p <comma separated ports and ranges> <space separated hosts>

 The program consists of 4 functions, main, scanner, parse_ports and parse_ips.
 The main function is the entry point of the program, it parses the command line arguments and starts the goroutines that scan the ports.
-The function scanner scans a single port on a single host.
+The function scanner scans a single port on a single host and then writes whether the port is open or not to the console.
 The function parse_ports parses the ports and ranges of ports given as command line arguments and returns a integer slice of ports to scan.
 The function parse_ips parses the hosts and CIDR subnets given as command line arguments and returns a slice of hosts to scan.

 ## Discussion